charter of the ruck stewardship trust

 (c) Introduction or modification of monetization mechanisms that:

 ii.
-Introduce targeted advertising based on sensitive personal data;
+Introduce targeted advertising based on sensitive personal data (including sexual orientation, gender identity, or HIV status);

-(d) Use or sharing of user data beyond what is expressly consented to and necessary for core functionality.
+(d) Sale, monetization, or sharing of user data beyond what is expressly consented to and necessary for core functionality.

 3. Stewardship Principles